 On India’s 71st Republic Year, let us all strive to be independent in togetherness, just like our country officially decided to on 26th January 1950.

 It is imperative to reiterate that the key to it all is effectively balancing your work, home and personal life.
-If you can handle it well, while being financially independent, you have cracked the code!
+If you can handle it well, while being financially smart, you have cracked the code!
 Not forgetting the age old saying, ‘a happy wife makes a happy home’.
 True!
 Isn’t it?

 Do you agree with me or do you have another view I’m unaware of?
 Let me know in the comments below.
 Happy to debate your ideas!